circus-tent/circus/docs/source/index.rst

 Here are, in our opinion, the top 3 reasons to use Circus.

-1. **Circus provides notifications**
+1. **Circus provides notifications via ZeroMQ**

   Circus has a pub/sub channel you can subscribe into.
 This channel receives all events happening in the system.
 For example, you can get notified everytime a process is flapping, or build a client that triggers a warning when some processes are eating all the CPU or RAM.

+  These events are sent via a ZeroMQ channel, which makes it different from the stdin stream Supervisord uses:

+  - Circus sends event in a fire and forget fashion, so there's no need to manually loop through *all* listeners and maintain their states.
+  - Subscribers can be located on a remote host.

 2. **Circus is developer friendly**

-  While circus can be driven entirely by a config file and the *circusctl* and *circusd* commands, you can reuse all or part of the system to build your own custom process watcher in Python/
+  While Circus can be driven entirely by a config file and the *circusctl* and *circusd* commands, it's easy to reuse all or part of the system to build your own custom process watcher in Python.

 3. **Circus scales**

-  One of the use case of Circus is to be able to manage thousands of processes without slowing down.
+  One of the use case of Circus is to be able to manage thousands of processes without slowing down -- we're dedicated to focus on this.

 Using as a Library